krist00fer/ef-04-pm/docs/instructions.md

 * As part of the system, we need to consume, transform and save telemetry in order to fulfill the gap that currently exist in the implementation.
 * As a catcher of the project, I need documentation that informs me how the system works, in order to quickly be up to date whenever needed.

 7. Check out the backlog view and test to re-sort the User Stories by using drag and drop.
-Then drag the top 3 most important user stories into the `Iteration 1` slot that you find on the right-hand side.
-This means that we plan to work on these during the first iteration/sprint.
+By default the user stories will get added to the default iteration but you can drag and drop them to different "iterations" or "sprints as needed.
+A user story that is put within a specific sprint is then planned to be worked upon at that time.

 8. Click on the Boards menu item on the left-hand side to see the same backlog as a Kanban board instead.
 From here you can track and update the user stories as we progress.
 Try dragging a few of the User Stories to the `Active` column.